ChinhQuoc/cd0037-API-Development-and-Documentation-project/backend/README.md

   - `success`: A boolean indicating the request status.
   - `categories`: A list of category objects, each containing `id` and `type`.
   - `total_categories`: An integer representing the total number of categories available.
+- Possible Responses:
+  - Returns a `404` status if the categories with the length is smaller than `start`.

 ```json
 {